 “The safety, welfare, and support of our customers is and always has been our highest priority,” said Thermomix in response to the controversy.
 “We have always fully cooperated with the relevant authorities and will continue to do so.
 We do not wish to prejudice the outcome of the review by the ACCC by commenting further at this time.”

 So what is a Thermomix machine?
 For starters, it’s an uber-exclusive appliance sold only through its German manufacturer Vorwerk’s subsidiaries.
-It also boasts an incredibly unwieldy price tag of roughly $1,600.
+It also carries a heavy price tag of roughly $1,600.
 Due to its odd method of selling products and perpetual shroud of mystery, many have jokingly speculated online that Thermomix seems more like a cult than a bona fide appliance designer.

 Problems like this aren’t entirely new for the company.
 A product recall in 2014 brought to light an issue with Thermomix’s TM31 concerning the model’s rubber sealing ring, which was not properly keeping a seal while puréeing hot liquids.
 Thermomix recalled the products and released an updated TM5 model later that year.
-Though the TM31 was recalled, Choice says more than 80 of the claims it received cite that model as being faulty while five of the claims mention the TM5.
+Choice says more than 80 of the claims it received cite that model as being faulty while five of the claims mention the TM5.

 While a series of safety complaints are hardly the kind of press Thermomix and its manufacturer are looking for, an entirely different complaint makes this entire situation that much weirder.
 According to the consumer group Choice, some Thermomix users who complained directly to the company found themselves served with nondisclosure agreements the company urged them to sign.
 If any of the owners actually signed it, they were then barred from talking negatively about or disparaging Thermomix.
 Comments that could “harm the reputation of Thermomix or Vorwerk, or lead to unwanted or unfavorable publicity” were strictly prohibited after signing.